HPC-dev-acc/mario-demo/docs/04-test.md

 # Test Plan

 ## Test Plan
 Each design specification point in `docs/20-design.md` is verified by an automated or manual test.
-The v2.16.4 SDS elaborates the tick order, asset preload sequence, input queuing, physics formulas, NPC state machines, and the new splash/title styling so tests can assert against precise behavior.
+The v2.16.4 SDS elaborates the tick order, asset preload sequence, input queuing, physics formulas, NPC state machines, and the responsive splash/title styling so tests can assert against precise behavior.
 Jest is used for unit tests and GitHub Actions runs them on every push.

 ## Test Specifications
 ### T-1: Orientation guard overlay